This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 These brown sugar chocolate chip cookies are super easy to make, come together quickly, and result in thick, soft chocolate chip cookies with crispy edges.
 This chocolate chip cookies recipe is going to become a family favorite!

-I seriously have no willpower around a great chocolate chip cookie.
+I seriously have no willpower around a great soft chocolate chip cookie.

-And these brown sugar chocolate chip cookies are a GREAT cookie recipe.
+And these brown sugar chocolate chip cookies are the BEST chocolate chip cookie recipe.
 Find the fat pants.
 Stock up on milk.
 Please don’t hate me.

 - Quick to throw together.
 I usually love to chill my cookie dough recipe, like with these New York Times Chocolate Chip Cookies but that’s not needed with these cookies.
 That means in about 10 minutes, these are ready to go in the oven.